 2 medium-size ripe bananas, peeled and mashed ( about 1 cup)

 2 teaspoon grated orange rind

 1. Grease a 9x5x3 inch loaf pan, line the bottom with wax paper; grease paper.

-2. Sift flour, baking powder, salt and baking soda into medium bowl.
+2. Sift flour, baking powder, salt, and baking soda into a medium bowl.

 3. In a large bowl, cream butter with sugar, until fluffy.
 Beat in eggs, one at a time, until fluffy again.

 4. Stir in flour mixture, alternately with mashed bananas; fold in pecans, orange rind, and cranberries.
 Pour into loaf pan.

 5. Bake 325 F for 1 hour and 10 minutes*, or until golden, and a wooden pick inserted in the center comes out clean.
 Cool in pan on a wire rack for 10 minutes.
 Loosen around edges with a knife; turn out onto rack; peel off waxed paper.
 Let cool completely.
 Wrap and store overnight.

 * Depending on your oven this can be done in 1 hour and 10 minutes or 1 hour and 20 minutes.
 I have said before that I find ovens to bake differently.
 I always recommend the first time you make a recipe that you bake for less time and keep adding more time until done.
 This bread is moist, not dry.
 Add vanilla ice cream for a nice treat.